katehret/compStrings/README.md

 This repository provides scripts and instructions for the retrieval and processing of gzip’s debugging output which is analysed in the related publication

 - Ehret, Katharina.
-To appear.
+2024.
 "Through the compression glass: language complexity and the linguistic structure of compressed strings". *Linguistics Vanguard*.
+DOI: [https://doi.org/10.1515/lingvan-2022-0140](https://doi.org/10.1515/lingvan-2022-0140)

 Against the background of the sociolinguistic-typological debate on language complexity which is all about measuring and explaining variability in language complexity, the publication presents an in-depth analysis of algorithmically compressed texts.
 Specifically, the formal and linguistic structure of compressed text sequences as retrieved from *gzip*’s debugging output (or lexicon) are examined.
 Compression algorithms like *gzip* are sometimes employed to approximate language complexity via the information-content, or complexity, in texts.
 The publication focuses on the compression technique, an information-theoretic measure based on Kolmogorov complexity.
 Scripts for the implementation of the technique are available [here](https://github.com/katehret/measuring-language-complexity).